intafon/kiibohd-animation-generator/README.md

 TODO: add more here...

 This requires node and npm to run.
 In order to use, cd to the repo directory and run "``npm install``", and then you can run "``node kiianigen.js {generator name} {ktype standard dir}``".
 See documentation in kiianigen.js script for more details on usage.
+Note that at this time, the arguments are positional, and at least the generator name is required (unless you wish to see the generator names, as detailed below).

-Generator names can be found in the "generators" object definition in the kiianigen.js file.
+Generator names can be found in the "generators" object definition in the kiianigen.js file, or by invoking "``node kiianigen.js``" with no specified generator.
+This will print out all available generators.

 Workflow:
 1. Run kiibohd configurator and output the configuration the way you like it (such as swapped keys for mac, etc. etc.)